 The potential tax benefits from investing in MLPs depend on them being treated as partnerships for federal income tax purposes.
 If the MLP is deemed to be a corporation then its income would be subject to federal taxation at the entity level, reducing the amount of cash available for distribution to the fund which could result in a reduction of the fund's value.

 The Fund may defer income taxes for many years on gains attributable to its underlying MLP holdings and the deferred tax liability used to calculate the Fund’s NAV could vary dramatically from the Fund’s actual tax liability.
 Upon sale of an MLP security, the Fund may be liable for previously deferred taxes and, as a result, the determination of the Fund’s actual tax liability may substantially increase expenses and lower the Fund’s NAV.

 Unlike most ETFs, the Fund expects to effect share redemptions principally for cash, rather than in-kind, which may make the Fund less tax-efficient than an investment in a conventional ETF.
 Furthermore, the Fund may need to sell portfolio securities in order to raise cash for redemptions.
 These factors may increase transaction costs and result in the Fund having wider bid and offering spreads than conventional ETFs.

-Exchange Traded Concepts, LLC serves as the investment advisor and Yorkville ETF Advisors, LLC and Index Management Solutions, LLC serve as sub advisors to the fund.
+Exchange Traded Concepts, LLC serves as the investment advisor and Yorkville ETF Advisors, LLC and Penserra Capital Management LLC serve as sub advisors to the funds.
 The Funds are distributed by SEI Investments Distribution Co., which is not affiliated with Exchange Traded Concepts, LLC or any of its affiliates.